 The Occupational Health and Safety Act mandates employers to ensure a safe and secure workplace for employees and to avoid any kind of risk and injury to everyone.
 Any injuries sustained by the employees at their workplace allow them to bring an action against their employers seeking compensation for the losses suffered by them.

-In addition, the whistleblower laws in the State protect the employees from any kind of hostile behavior or retaliation from their employers in case they make a complaint concerning workplace health and safety.
+In addition, the whistleblower laws in the State protect employees from any kind of hostile behavior or retaliation from their employers in case they make a complaint concerning workplace health and safety.

 Unemployment Benefits

-If an employee loses their jobs due to no fault of their own, they become eligible to receive unemployment benefits from their organization unless they become employed again.
+If an employee loses their job due to no fault of their own, they become eligible to receive unemployment benefits from their organization unless they become employed again.
 Such benefits can include receiving a percentage of their previous salary for up to 23 weeks.

 Wrongful Termination